Kntnt/kntnt-bb-personalized-posts/README.md

 TODO

+## Requirements

+This plugin requires [Konzilo Personalizer](https://github.com/kntnt/konzilo-personalizer) to work.

 ## Installation

 Install the plugin [the usually way](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-You must also install [Konzilo Content Intelligence Platform plugin](https://github.com/kntnt/konzilo-ci).

 ## Frequently Asked Questions

 ### Where is the setting page?

-There is no setting page.
+Look for *Personalized Content* in the Settings menu.

 ### How do I know if there is a new version?

-This plugin is currently [hosted on GitHub](https://github.com/kntnt/konzilo-ci); one way would be to ["watch" the repository](https://help.github.com/articles/watching-and-unwatching-repositories/).
+This plugin is currently [hosted on GitHub](https://github.com/kntnt/konzilo-bb-personalizer); one way would be to ["watch" the repository](https://help.github.com/articles/watching-and-unwatching-repositories/).

 If you prefer WordPress to nag you about an update and let you update from within its administrative interface (i.e. the usually way) you must [download *GitHub Updater*](https://github.com/afragen/github-updater/archive/develop.zip) and install and activate it the usually way.
 Please visit its [wiki](https://github.com/afragen/github-updater/wiki) for more information.